PhoenixTales/wiki.gothicarchive.org/magic.md

 - much easier to release than charge
 - can be used to cast "high magic" spells, like giant force-fields or explosions able to destroy such force-fields
 - casting a spell with focus stone uses magic power from the stone, not (only) from the mage

-### Speculation
-- possibly magically explosive when charged
-- possibly changes color depending on current energy:
-  - from gray-transparent (like on Discharged Uriziel)
-  - trough color of water battle (like partially(?) discharged Focus Stones of mine valley)
-  - to intense dark blue (like on charged Uriziel)

 ## Uriziel
 - sword powerful enough to harm, but not kill, arch demon